AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Methodology

 \section{Methodology}

-An overview of our proposed AINet is shown in Fig.~\ref{fig:workflow}.
+An overview of our proposed AINet+ is shown in Fig.~\ref{fig:workflow}.
 In general, the overall architecture is an encoder-decoder style paradigm, the encoder module compresses the input image and outputs a feature map called superpixel embedding, whose pixels exactly encode the features of grid cells.
 Subsequently, the superpixel embedding is further fed into the decoder module to produce the association map.
-Meanwhile, the superpixel embedding and the pixel embedding in decoding stage are integrated to perform the association implantation, and the boundary-perceiving loss also acts on the pixel embedding.
-Hereinafter, we elaborate the details of our proposed AI module and boundary-perceiving loss.
+Meanwhile, the superpixel embedding and the pixel embedding in decoding stage are integrated to perform the association implantation, we also perform our association implantation on the second-last decoding layers to hierarchically capture the pixel-superpixel relation.
+The boundary-perceiving loss acts on the pixel embedding to help discriminate the pixels around boundary in hidden feature level.
+Hereinafter, we will first elaborate the details of our proposed AI module in subsection~\ref{AImodule}, in subsection~\ref{hai}, the hierarchical association implantation will be presented, and the designed boundary-perceiving loss would be introduced in subsection~\ref{BPL}.